How to Run a Compensation Analysis: A Step-by-Step Guide for HR Teams

 Before a merit cycle opens

 Running a compensation analysis before opening the merit cycle gives HR and Finance visibility into where the budget will have the most impact: which job families are most below market, which employees have the most significant compa-ratio gaps, and where compression exists that will require equity adjustments separate from merit.
-Without this analysis, merit budget is allocated based on manager advocacy rather than data.
+Without this analysis, the merit budget is allocated based on manager advocacy rather than data.

 After a period of rapid hiring